Charles E W Bean, Diaries, AWM38 3DRL 606/253/1 - 1918 - 1939 - Part 11

 The two observers jumped out with their

-parachutes, and the balloon bi
+parachutes, and the balloon burst into

 flames.
 I heard some of our men making

-wagers as to which observer would reacl
+wagers as to which observer would reach

 the ground first; the O.C.
 Balloon Section